GedalyaKrycer/digibit-employee-directory/README.md

 ## Highlights

-* Features a factitious custom logo and color scheme that I designed for this project.
+* Features a custom logo and color scheme that I designed for this project.

 * Colors pass WCAG AAA Level Contrast Ratio standard for color.